 We spent two years in Kenya and now are based in Western Massachusetts in the USA.

 I am starting again.
 I am developing websites that push creative endeavor again and writing – a lot.
-I am supporting other artists again; I recently launched Valley of Writers, a site that celebrates the rich heritage of writing in this part of the country.
-It’s still in beta testing and the feedback so far has been encouraging.
-A bit more work to do before it’s ready.
+I am supporting other artists again; I recently launched Valley of Writers, a site that explores tools, opportunities, and resources for writers.
 The big project I am working on will bring Valley of Writers, Zimbo Jam, and everything else I am working on together.
 I call it ConsArray 3 (That actually means something, but explanations will have to wait for now – this is a long page).

 When you see me making up code names for projects, you know I have found a deep excitement for life again.